 - 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
 No locations exceeded the action level for copper.
-Highest 90th percentile value shown. - 90th percentile value in lead monitoring.
+Highest 90th percentile value shown. - •• 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
 No locations exceeded the action level for lead.
-Highest 90th percentile value shown. - Measured at representative locations within the distribution system.
+Highest 90th percentile value shown. - Value is the highest measurement for disinfection byproducts in the distribution system.
+Values in the range are individual measurements. - Measured at representative locations within the distribution system.